sroeschus/sroeschus.github.io/content/posts/kernel-debugging-with-qemu/index.md

 lx-version -- Report the Linux Version of the current kernel.
 ```

 The commands itself should be pretty self explanatory.
-Especially useful are the
-`lx-ps` and the `lx-dmesg` commands.
-But this depends on the use case.
-Additional
+The `lx-ps` shows the current
+list of processes.
+The `lx-dmesg` command prints the current contents of the kernel log
+buffer.
+For debugging it is important to have symbol information.
+With the `lx-symbols`
+command, the symbol information can be loaded.
-documentation to the scripts and functions is available on [kernel.org](https://www.kernel.org/doc/html/v4.10/dev-tools/gdb-kernel-debugging.html).
+Additional documentation to the scripts and functions is available on [kernel.org](https://www.kernel.org/doc/html/v4.10/dev-tools/gdb-kernel-debugging.html).

 ## Extending GDB
 This only provides the standard gdb experience.
 Most of the time you are also